Is Entrepreneurship right for you?

 What can you take with it for the future, independent of your own company?

 I have asked myself exactly that question on numerous occasions.
 I know that the things I do in my startup(s), are things I would “also” love to in the future.
-Therefore, I have
+Therefore, I have built up a network of contacts, being able to leverage my knowledge-base and know that there is a market for my services.

 Life after your startup